-The orchards and gardens
+The orchards and gardens at Brockhampton

 The gardens that surround the manor house reflect the tastes and needs of different generations that lived here.
 From the most recent family to live here in the 1950s to the medieval origins of the estate itself.